stateset/core/docs/cli-guide.md

 statesetd tx stablecoin liquidate <vault-id> --from <liquidator>
 ```

+Vault-based minting is disabled by default (`vault_minting_enabled=false`) to keep ssUSD strictly reserve‑backed.
+Governance must enable it before the vault commands will succeed.

 Liquidation automatically deducts the vault's entire `ssusd` debt from the calling
 account before collateral is released, so be sure the liquidator holds enough
 stablecoin to cover the position.